mdavidson9/docs.balsamiq.com/content/_editor/_wireframes/overview.md

 The navigator panel also offers a hierarchical structure to better organize your wireframes.

 To use it, select the wireframe you wish to be the child and press the Tab key.
-The child wireframe will be placed in a tree hierarchy below the mockup above it.
+The child wireframe will be placed in a tree hierarchy below the wireframe above it.

 You can then use the arrows to the left of the parent wireframe to show and hide the wireframes under it.

 ![gif](//media.balsamiq.com/img/support/docs/bw/hierarchy.png)

 To restore it to the top level, use Shift+Tab.
-The video below shows nesting mockups in action.
+The video below shows nesting wireframes in action.

 {{< yt WCbh2CpnWQo >}}